 This new knowledge means new opportunities, ones that you may not have recognized otherwise.
 New doors can open for you.

 My education and experience

-Scattered through my career is twenty years' experience teaching classes and leading workshops.
+Scattered through my career is fifteen years' experience teaching classes and leading workshops.
 I have a bachelor of arts in applied behavioral science, including the study of learning and behavior change.
 I have used this knowledge in all that I’ve done since.
 I was trained to identify an outcome, and then work back from there, to determine what information and what kind of application is needed and for how long.

 In 1977 I was teaching Responsible Assertive Behavior at a local community college.
 Since then I have taught a variety of subjects in different settings, from community colleges to corporate and business environments.